Kings-World/sapphire-plugins/packages/cron/README.md

 - The `disableSentry` option is used to disable Sentry's cron monitoring.
 By default, it is set to `false`, which means Sentry cron monitoring is enabled if the `@sentry/node` package is installed and configured.
 This makes using Sentry an opt-in feature - you first opt in by installing `@sentry/node`.
 The `disableSentry` option then allows you to opt out in specific situations.
 You can set this to `true` to disable cron monitoring, which can be useful during development or if you haven't provided a Sentry DSN.
 If you don't use Sentry at all (i.e., `@sentry/node` is not installed), this option has no effect and can be safely ignored.

-In order to use the cron tasks anywhere other than a piece (commands, arguments, preconditions, etc.), you must first import the `container` property of `@sapphire/framework`.
+To use the cron tasks anywhere other than a piece (commands, arguments, preconditions, etc.), you must first import the `container` property of `@sapphire/framework`.
 From there, you can access the store.

 This is a simple example of how to pause and resume a task from a service.